Skin Care Tips and Routines

 Bathing with eczema

 While some doctors have proposed that bathing too often may dry out the skin even more, most dermatologists agree that bathing can help hydrate the skin as well as remove any bacteria or other microorganisms that can cause infection.
-People with AD are at a greater risk of infection due to the damage to the skin barrier and scratching, which can further break the skin and introduce microorganisms.
+People with atopic dermatitis are at a greater risk of infection due to the damage to the skin barrier and scratching, which can further break the skin and introduce microorganisms.
 1,2

 Tips for bathing or showering

 Daily bathing or showering should be done using lukewarm water.
 Short showers or baths for less than 10-20 minutes are recommended to rehydrate the skin.
-Cleaning the skin should be done with a mild moisturizing soap that is fragrance-free and with a neutral or low pH, or with a non-soap cleanser, as harsh soaps can trigger AD.
+Cleaning the skin should be done with a mild moisturizing soap that is fragrance-free and with a neutral or low pH, or with a non-soap cleanser, as harsh soaps can trigger atopic dermatitis.
 3

 Bleach baths for skin infections

-For people with AD who have repeated skin infections, bleach baths can be helpful to decrease the amount of bacteria on the skin’s surface and reduce the chance of infections.
+For people with atopic dermatitis who have repeated skin infections, bleach baths can be helpful to decrease the amount of bacteria on the skin’s surface and reduce the chance of infections.
 Bleach baths involve adding 2 teaspoons of bleach per gallon of water.
 (A typical bathtub holds between 25-40 gallons of water.)1 Before attempting a bleach bath, check with your doctor to see if this alternative option is right for you!

 Regularly moisturizing the skin